 People with this condition get ulcers frequently; perhaps three or six times a year.
 This may continue for several years before gradually disappearing.
 Sores are usually most painful in the days after they first develop.

-There is nothing that can be done to cure this condition, but there are ways to manage discomfort during outbreaks.
-It’s thought it is somehow linked to the immune system.
+There is nothing that can be done to cure this condition, but there are ways to manage discomfort during outbreaks, mostly involving symptomatic treatment and preventive care.
+These ulcers are thought to be somehow linked to the immune system.

 - Giant ulcer